IanQS/pTensor/README.md

 # pTensor

 pTensor is a wrapper around the [PALISADE](https://gitlab.com/palisade/palisade-development) library, which is a general-purpose lattice cryptography library. pTensor composes relevant functions from PALISADE to create a [numpy-like](https://numpy.org/) interface for use in encrypted machine learning.

-## Future Features
+## Features

--[ ] Integration of logging via spdlog

--[ ] Utility functions:

-  -[ ] Identity matrices
-  -[ ] Random matrices
-  -[ ] Enabling shuffling (we encode feature-wise instead of row-wise so standard shuffling is not as easy) -[ ] Reshape
-  -[ ] hstack
-  -[ ] vstack
-  -[ ] outer product
+- Creation of pTensors from either ciphertexts or plaintext messages
+    - empty tensor
+    - from cipher and cipher's transpose
+    - cipher

+- Encryption
+    - we also take the encrypted transpose to potentially save us from the expensive operation

+- Decryption

+- Addition

+- Subtraction

+- Multiplication

+- Dot product
+    - Supported between Matrix-vector and vector-vector

+- Sum
+    - all reduce or reducing across specified axes

+- Transpose
+    - expensive encrypted transpose.
+We attempt to circumvent this by precomputing the transpose in plaintext if possible

+- plainT
+    - plaintext transpose

+- Identity matrix

+- Random tensor
+    - uniform
+    - normal